 (Generic versions may still be available.)

 In clinical settings, fentanyl exerts its principal pharmacologic effects on the central nervous system.
 Its primary actions of therapeutic value are analgesia and sedation.
 Fentanyl may increase the patient's tolerance for pain and decrease the perception of suffering, although the presence of the pain itself may still be recognized.
 When patients titrated themselves to analgesic effect with IONSYS, serum concentrations were in the range of 0.4 to 1.5 ng/mL over the 24-hour dosing period.

 Unless otherwise specified, the clinical pharmacology studies described in this section were performed in healthy adult volunteers.
 Volunteers were administered naltrexone to antagonize the opioid effects of fentanyl.

-A: First Hour of a Representative Treatment*
+A. First Hour of a Representative Treatment*

-Pharmacokinetic Parameters Based on Representative
+Pharmacokinetic Parameters Based on Representative and Maximum Dosing Regimens

 |48a doses (two sequential doses every hour for 23 hours and 20 minutes)||80b sequential doses (one dose every ten minutes for 13 hours and 20 minutes)|

-|AUC per on-demand dose (ng/mL)||0.57 ± 0.13*||0.51 ± 0.16**|
+|AUC per on demand dose (ng/mL)||0.57 ± 0.13||0.51 ± 0.16|

-|1.3 ± 0.3||1.94 ± 0.43|
+|Cmax (ng/mL)||1.3 ± 0.3||1.94 ± 0.43|

-| *AUC for this dosing regimen is value
+|AUC for this dosing regimen is value

-estimated between 23-24 hours

-**Average AUC over all doses delivered during the
+estimated between 23-24 hours Average AUC over all doses delivered during the

 bMaximum theoretical dosing

 Fentanyl administered intravenously exhibits a three-compartment disposition model.
 In healthy volunteers after IV administration, the estimated initial distribution half-life was about 6 minutes; the second distribution half-life was about 1-hour; and the terminal half-life was about 16 hours.
 The average volume of distribution for fentanyl at steady state following IV administration is 833 L.